awsdocs/amazon-dynamodb-developer-guide/doc_source/ScanMidLevelDotNet.md

   AttributesToGet = new List<string> { "Subject", "Message" } ,
   Filter = scanFilter
 };

 Search search = ThreadTable.Scan(config);
 ```

 ## Example: Scan Using the Table\.Scan Method<a name="ScanMidLevelDotNetExampleTableScan"></a>

 The `Scan` operation performs a full table scan making it a potentially expensive operation\.
 You should use queries instead\.
-However, there are times when you might need to execute a scan against a table\.
+However, there are times when you might need to run a scan against a table\.
 For example, you might have a data entry error in the product pricing, and you must scan the table as shown in the following C\# code example\.
 The example scans the `ProductCatalog` table to find products for which the price value is less than 0\.
 The example illustrates the use of the two `Table.Scan` overloads\.
 + `Table.Scan` that takes the `ScanFilter` object as a parameter\.

   You can pass the `ScanFilter` parameter when passing in only the required parameters\.